Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: The Mathisson --- Papapetrou --- Dixon equations

 \subsection{The Tulczyjew condition}

 By assumption, $p^\alpha$ is time-like and $S^{\alpha \beta}$ is space-like.
 Hence,

-Next, we let $m$ denote the mass of the body, and $c$, its total angular momentum or spin length.
+Next, we let $m$ denote the mass of the body, and $c$, its spin magnitude.
 Also, we denote

-We point out a few important properties of the Mathisson\,---\,Papapetrou equations \eqref{eq_MP}. \begin{itemize} \item[---] If $S^{\alpha \beta}=0$, then this system reduces to an analysis of geodesics.
+We point out a few important properties of the MPD equations \eqref{eq_MP}. \begin{itemize} \item[---] If $S^{\alpha \beta}=0$, then this system reduces to an analysis of geodesics.
 For them the linear momentum and the velocity are parallel to each other:

 and $k=m$. \item[---] If $S^{\alpha \beta}\neq 0$, then in the general case relation \eqref{eq_pu} is not satisfied and $m\neq k$.
-Therefore, the linear momentum is not parallel to velocity $p^\alpha \nparallel u^\alpha $, moreover, for them it is possible that $k=0$, i.e., they can be orthogonal to each other (see Remark \ref{rem2}).
-However, if condition \eqref{eq_pu} is fulfilled and $S^{\alpha \beta}\neq 0$, then it follows from the Mathisson\,---\,Papapetrou equations \cite{Kopeikin2011} that the angular momentum is transported in parallel along the trajectory.
-For example, this holds in de Sitter space \cite{ObukhovPuetzfeld2011}, which has a constant curvature. \end{itemize} As in the Newtonian gravitation, system \eqref{eq_MP} turns out to be incomplete since velocity $u^\alpha$ is not given as a function of $p^\alpha$ and $S^{\alpha \beta}$.
+Therefore, the linear momentum is not parallel to the velocity, $p^\alpha \nparallel u^\alpha $, moreover, for them it is possible that $k=0$, i.e., they can be orthogonal to each other (see Remark \ref{rem2}).
+However, if condition \eqref{eq_pu} is fulfilled and $S^{\alpha \beta}\neq 0$, then it follows from the MPD equations \cite{Kopeikin2011} that the angular momentum is transported in parallel along the trajectory.
+For example, this holds in de Sitter space \cite{ObukhovPuetzfeld2011}, which has a constant curvature. \end{itemize} As in the Newtonian gravitation \cite{Dixon1974}, system \eqref{eq_MP} turns out to be incomplete since velocity $u^\alpha$ is not given as a function of $p^\alpha$ and $S^{\alpha \beta}$.
 To determine velocity $u^\alpha$, we define the vector

 As noted by Tulczyjew \cite{Tulczyjew1959}, the additional condition \eqref{eqMattison}, which is used by Mathisson, does not define a unique point even in flat space (for details, see \cite{Costa2012}).
 He suggested another condition, which we will call the {\it Tulczyjew condition} in what follows: